ethereum/devp2p/discv5/discv5-wire.md

     message-type = 0x04
     total        = total number of responses to the request

-NODES is the response to a FINDNODE or TOPICQUERY message.
+NODES is the response to a FINDNODE.
 Multiple NODES messages may be sent as responses to a single query.
 Implementations may place a limit on the allowed maximum for `total`.
 If exceeded, additional responses may be ignored.